sdq-sts/airbank-test-frontend/README.md

-# Friday Finance - Backend
+# Friday Finance - Frontend

 ## Description
 This repository contains code for the test of fullstack developer at Friday Finance